KazamiHazaki/terraform-vsphere/README.md

 After setting the `TF_VAR_vsphere_password` environment variable, you can proceed to use Terraform to deploy VMs as described in the previous sections of this README.

 ---

-This addition to your README explains how to set the `TF_VAR_vsphere_password` environment variable to automate the vCenter login process when using Terraform to deploy VMs.
-It's important to handle sensitive passwords securely and avoid exposing them unintentionally.